software-mansion/protostar/website/docs/tutorials/guides/testing.md

 :::

 :::tip
-You can provide constructor arguments as a dictionary to leverage [data transformer](/docs/tutorials/guides/testing#data-transformer).
+You can provide `constructor_calldata` as a dictionary to leverage [data transformer](/docs/tutorials/guides/testing#data-transformer).
 :::

 ### `deploy`